WHO Household energy database

 The information in this database reports responses to questions from nationally representative surveys on the primary cooking fuel in each household interviewed.
 A proportion of the available surveys also included questions on stove type, venting of smoke ('exhaust') and cooking location, and also permit cross-tabulation by educational level of the woman respondent and by wealth quintile of the household.

-The use of solid fuels in households is a proxy for indoor air pollution, which is associated with increased mortality and morbidity from pneumonia and other acute lower respiratory diseases among children, as well as from chronic obstructive pulmonary disease and lung cancer among adults (where coal is used).
+The database is used to calculate national summary figures for solid fuel uses: solid fuels comprise biomass - wood, charcoal, agricultural residues, animal dung, and coal.
+The use of solid fuels in households is a proxy for household air pollution, which is associated with increased mortality and morbidity from acute lower respiratory infections (ALRI) among children, as well as from chronic obstructive pulmonary disease (COPD) and lung cancer among adults (the latter where coal is used).

 Although solid fuels are also used for heating purposes (either separately from cooking arrangements, or from the same fire/stove), the present database is a compilation of information on the main fuel used for cooking purposes only.

 The full database is available by contacting: email@example.com

 National solid fuel use estimates